Find more garden information

 Hakonechloa (Japanese forest grass).
 Unlike most grasses, this one grows best and looks best in partial shade.
 It's short (12-15") and clump-forming, and the narrow leaves have a cascading habit.
 Depending on the variety, its foliage is golden green, lime green or variegated.
 Some turn red, orange or purple in the fall.

 Euphorbia (Spurge).
 The beautiful, burgundy-leaved Euphorbia dulcis does self sow, but the seedlings can be easily removed (and given to appreciative visitors).
-I also like Euphorbia polychroma (shown at right), which is a dome of chrome yellow in late spring.
+I also like Euphorbia polychroma (shown at left), which is a dome of chrome yellow in late spring.
 In zones 5 and warmer, try Euphorbia polychroma 'Bonfire', which has three seasons of color.
-There's also a new introduction called Jessie, which grows up to 4 feet tall.
+A variety named Jessie grows up to 4 feet tall.

-Alchemilla (Lady’s mantle).
-When water falls on this plant’s pleated leaves, it beads up into dazzling little jewels.
+Alchemilla (Lady's mantle).
+When water falls on this plant's pleated leaves, it beads up into dazzling little jewels.
 The flowers, which appear in early June, are yellow-green and make a fabulous filler for bouquets of almost any color.
-A very long-lived and trouble-free plant.
+This is a very long-lived and trouble-free plant.
 The standard-size plant is Alchemilla mollis.
 For small spaces, look for Alchemilla erythropa, which only gets about 6 inches high.

 Stay up to date on new articles and advice.